jmwii1981/cl-web2-sep-2022/09-05-08/Syntax-and-Operators.md

 </script>
 ```

 In the following example, `this` is the _object literal_ `person`. `this` will have different values based on the context of which your code is excuting.
-In a method/function, `this` refers to the object that *owns* the method ... or holds the method inside of it.
-In a function declared outside of your declared *owner* object, `this` refers to the *window global object*.

 **Example**
 ```